fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 notebook and then make the same change in the `.py` file.
 To make the development process smoother we recommend using `Visual Studio Code <https://code.visualstudio.com/docs/python/jupyter-support>`_.
-VS Code recognizes the lines starting with :code:`$ %%` as new cells.
+VS Code recognizes the lines starting with :code:`# %%` as new cells.
 Each cell can be executed individually by clicking on *Run Cell*, and VS Code opens a *Python Interactive* tab to show the output.